N6REJ/bears_aichatbot/README.md

 - Component upgrades include SQL updates:
   - 1.0.1: add cost columns and backfill estimated_cost for existing rows using standard pricing
   - 1.0.2: add latency, payload sizes, outcome, retrieved_top_score and initialize outcome for error rows
-- The module also performs a lazy CREATE TABLE IF NOT EXISTS for #__aichatbot_usage to avoid failures when the admin component isn’t installed yet.
+- The module also performs a lazy CREATE TABLE IF NOT EXISTS for #__aichatbot_usage that mirrors the full install schema (including duration_ms, request_bytes, response_bytes, outcome, retrieved_top_score) to avoid failures when the admin component isn’t installed yet.

 Scheduler tasks